Things to know about the North Pole

 • How many days is a trip to the North Pole?

-14 days in length, excluding travel days to and from Finland.
-This includes 4 days sailing from Murmansk to the North Pole via Franz Josef Land, and 4 days sailing back.
-These days at sea are jam-packed full of lectures, time spent getting to know your fellow adventurers, and opportunities to gain valuable insights from your specialist expedition leaders.
+Typically 16 days in length, excluding travel days to and from your start and finish point in Paris.
+Days at sea are jam-packed full of lectures, time spent getting to know your fellow adventurers, and opportunities to gain valuable insights from your specialist expedition leaders.
 You'll also be looking out for wildlife, getting off on zodiac excursions, and preparing yourself for reaching the North Pole.

 • How much does a cruise to the North Pole cost?